 1998, Verena Gerlach founded her studio for graphic design, type design, and typography in Berlin.
-Since 2006, she has been working as a freelance book designer for art book publishers, museums and artists.
+Since 2006, she has worked as a freelance book designer for art book publishers, museums, and artists.
 She started lecturing in type design and typography in 2003, and she now gives lectures and workshops all over the globe.
-Beside designing corporate fonts for global companies, she also is working on the typographic production for international, contemporary artists.
+Besides designing corporate fonts for global companies, she also is working on the typographic production for international, contemporary artists.